All Aboard Collective – Pop Up and Buy Local!

 “My soaps are designed for the body and not just hands.
 Some people still think about soap as just a hand soap.
 I designed it to replace shower gels as I’m very much against plastic.
 My products don’t contain any parabens, artificial colours or fragrances.
 They aren’t tested on animals and are completely palm oil free and are in a paper box that is recyclable.
 Loads of companies still use palm oil and so are supporting deforestation.

 “All my soaps are handmade in small batches with the finest ingredients.
 I harvest the seaweed from The Warren and the goat’s milk comes from local Kentish farmers too.
-At the moment I am working on an IPA soap packaging as I’m doing a collaboration with the Dockers brewery.
+I’ve also created an IPA soap in collaboration with the Dockers brewery.

 “I must thank the East Cliff Creatives as they’ve helped so many creatives get on their feet.
 They also organise pop ups, markets and fairs together.”